Facets of Journalistic Skills

 Work experience, communication skills, and news-making expertise are crucial for news professionals (Fig. 1.1).
 News outlets might not hire someone lacking digital skills, yet cross-media and social media skills are more special skills.

 Job ads hardly ever provide explicit salary information (Fig. 3.3).
-Non-transparent salary and vague jargon enlarge the gender and ethnicity pay gap as well as impedes access to journalism.
+Non-transparent salary and vague jargon both, enlarge the gender and ethnicity pay and impede access to journalism.

 The authors of the first "Facets of Journalism" report are Anna Kustermann, Vivien Ulm, Jelka Weyland, Duc Hai Le, Philine Klinger, Greta Kaiser, Leopold Pelizaeus, Jonas Freudenhammer, Lara Betz, Angela Nguyen, Mara Haber, Tabea Kirchner, Friederike Deichsler, Jonathan Deupmann, Annika Schultz, Hristo Lolovski, Nadja Schaetz, Laura Laugwitz & Juliane A. Lischka.